JBuckwald/Azure-Sentinel-Honeypot/README.md

 2. **Integrate** the asset with a modern SIEM (Microsoft Sentinel) to ingest, analyze, and visualize the resulting security events, following the **Detection and Analysis** phases of the NIST Incident Response framework.

-Within 72 hours, the machine was discovered and compromised by attackers thousands of times.
+Within 72 hours, the machine was discovered and compromised by attackers 22 times.
 This write-up details the project's architecture, the detection of the initial breach, and the triage of post-compromise activity.